scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 > StripPrefix returns a handler that serves HTTP requests by removing the given prefix from the request URL's Path (and RawPath if set) and invoking the handler h.

 My first impression is how could this be useful.
 Oh, wait for the blast!
-Here we go once again with a beautiful copy paste of an stdlib example.
+Here we go once again with a beautiful copy-paste of an stdlib example.

 ```go
 package main